mhcrnl/ogcalc/doc/gtk-c++.rst

 * Much type checking is done at run-time.
 This might mean errors only show up when the code is in production use.
-* Although object-oriented, using objects in C is a bit clunky.
+* Although object-oriented, using objects in C is very clunky.
   In addition, it is very difficult (although not impossible) to derive new widgets from existing ones using GObject, or override a class method or signal.
 Most programmers do not bother, or just use